 - Analyze contemporary educational issues around the globe through the lens of foundational theories. - Design and carry out original, ethical research informed by relevant literature and grounded in appropriate methodologies and approaches. - Interpret original and secondary data to produce actionable findings. - · Contribute to scholarship and practice of the field through publishable research findings.

-Students will complete a degree sequence of 60 credits in 36 months.
+Students will complete a degree sequence of 60 credits across three years/nine semesters of part-time study.